snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/emr-etl-runner/index.md

 ### Jenkins

-Some developers use the [Jenkins](http://jenkins-ci.org/) continuous integration server (or [Hudson](http://hudson-ci.org/), which is very similar) to schedule their Hadoop and Hive jobs.
+Some developers use the [Jenkins](http://jenkins-ci.org/) continuous integration server, which is very similar) to schedule their Hadoop and Hive jobs.

 Describing how to do this is out of scope for this guide, but the blog post [Lowtech Monitoring with Jenkins](http://blog.lusis.org/blog/2012/01/23/lowtech-monitoring-with-jenkins/) is a great tutorial on using Jenkins for non-CI-related tasks, and could be easily adapted to schedule EmrEtlRunner.

-### Windows Task Scheduler

-For Windows servers, in theory it should be possible to use a Windows PowerShell script plus [Windows Task Scheduler](http://en.wikipedia.org/wiki/Windows_Task_Scheduler#Task_Scheduler_2.0) instead of bash and cron.
-However, this has not been tested or documented.

-If you get this working, please let us know!

-* * *

 ## Configuring shredding

-Snowplow has a [Shredding process](https://github.com/snowplow/snowplow/wiki/Shredding) for Redshift which contributes to the following three phases:
+Snowplow has a [Shredding process](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader-3-0-0/previous-versions/snowplow-rdb-loader/shredding-overview/index.md) for Redshift which contributes to the following three phases:

 1. Extracting unstructured event JSONs and context JSONs from enriched event files into their own files
 2. Removing endogenous duplicate records, which are sometimes introduced within the Snowplow pipeline (feature added to r76)